OuhscBbmc/usnavy-billets/analysis/select-1/select-1.md

 # Summary

 ### Notes
-1. The current report covers 26 officers, 22 unique hospitals, 39 total possible billets.
+1. The current report covers 26 officers, 22 unique hospitals, and 39 total possible billets.
+1. Although there can be multiple billets per hospital, an officer ranks the global hospital, instead of a specific billet.
+Similarly, the hospital ranks an officer, instead of a billet ranking an officer.
+The billet capacity of a hospital is accommodated during the matching process.
+1. This demonstration was developed by [Will Beasley](http://ouhsc.edu/bbmc/team/), Assistant Professor of Research, University of Oklahoma College of Medicine, [Department of Pediatrics](http://www.oumedicine.com/pediatrics).

 ### Unanswered Questions